Alex Cavallini

-Alexandria Cavallini (née Rigsby born January 3, 1992) is an American ice hockey goaltender, currently a member of the PWHPA.
+Alexandria Cavallini (née Rigsby born January 3, 1992) is an American former professional ice hockey goaltender.

 She has competed in numerous tournaments for the United States women's national ice hockey team.
 She is the first goaltender in USA Hockey history to have competed with the US National Under-18, Under-22, and Senior women's teams.
 She competed for the Wisconsin Badgers women's ice hockey program 2010–2014, and was on the roster of the Minnesota Whitecaps.
 She is also the first American-born goaltender to have won an Olympic Gold Medal, an IIHF World Championship, and the Clarkson Cup, having played with the victorious Calgary Inferno in the 2019 Clarkson Cup Finals.